Dr Geoff Cox

 Research degrees awarded to supervised students

-8 PhD completions (Aarhus, Plymouth, Westminster), 4 as DoS; 1 MPhil (Plymouth).
+8 PhD completions (Aarhus, Plymouth, Westminster); 1 MPhil (Plymouth).

 Grants & contracts

 2015-18.
-FKK Danish Research Council, The Contemporary Condition, at Aarhus University, co-principal investigator (with Jacob Lund), 6.2 million DKK
+FKK Danish Research Council, The Contemporary Condition, at Aarhus University, co-PI (with Jacob Lund), 6.2 million DKK

 2011-14.
 Aarhus University Ideas Grant, Disruptive Innovation in Art, Activism and Business, co-investigator, 500,000 DKK